MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 >
 > - **Usage optimization**: Remove unused fine-tuned models when they're no longer being consumed to avoid incurring an ongoing hosting fee.
 >
 > - **Adjust usage**: Optimize prompt input and response length.
 Longer prompts raise costs by consuming more tokens.
-However, prompts missing sufficient context don't help the models yield good results.
+However, prompts that are missing sufficient context don't help the models yield good results.
 Create concise prompts that provide enough context for the model to generate a useful response.
 Also ensure that you optimize the limit of the response length.
 >
-> - **Cost efficiency**: Batch requests where possible to minimize per-call overhead, which can reduce overall costs.
+> - **Cost efficiency**: Batch requests where possible to minimize the per-call overhead, which can reduce overall costs.
 Ensure that you optimize batch size.
 >
 > - **Cost efficiency**: Because models have different fine-tuning costs, consider these costs if your solution requires fine-tuning.
 >